Science of Learning Programme

 Any English-medium primary or secondary school, FE college or academy that is committed to the below criteria can sign up to the Science of Learning Programme.

-- Enrolling the senior leader responsible for curriculum planning, or the Head of Teaching and Learning, plus one middle leader such as a head of department or phase.
+For the Science of Learning programme to have the desired impact, we recommend that schools enrol the senior leader responsible for curriculum planning, or the Head of Teaching and Learning, plus one middle leader such as a head of department or phase.
 We insist on a minimum of two places – because professional development has more impact when colleagues collaborate and support each other!

 Book your place!